In a world of despair, ruled by tyrants and parasites, where is the room for hope?

 He rubbed his face.
 His nose hurt.
 He touched the Mulad stone between his thighs.
 It burned hot and the scars itched where his penis used to be.
 Guess I won’t get that dance at the summer fair…

 Hah!
 Was he mad?
 If not now, then one day.
 They were mad.
 He was mad.
 All full-blown mad.

 People here lost body parts, an eye, an arm.
 Sometimes they lost their wits, their souls.
 They became Bod-kin, rabid animals more wounded than any cripple.
 Some were young, some were old, some big, some small.
 If the God-kin were the peak of civilization and power, the Bod-kin were the bottom of the spectrum.

 “Lily, meet Bod-kin.”

 The heat of the day baked the cactus and withered shrubs like hell.

 Then just die already, the buzzards laughed.

-Yoni closed his eyes and stood there, swaying, blood dripping from his nose, and he didn’t care whether he fell forwards or backwards; he just let the wind caress him, and heal him, if it could.
+Yoni closed his eyes, swaying, blood dripping from his nose, and he didn’t care whether he fell forwards or backwards.
+He let the wind caress him, and heal him, if it could.

 The Panter was nowhere to be seen, and though forgotten, the Panter saw.

 The Panter tracked me into the Harfor, baiting me, pushing me onward through the high passes.
-When the blizzards came, I huddled miserably alone, without supplies, without hope.
+When the blizzards came, I huddled alone, without supplies, without hope.
 The Panter always behind, relentless.